Darwin-River/Ex-Machinis/README.md

 * **[The Game Design Manual](documents/mechanics.md)** detailes the inner workings of the _Ex Machinis_ and servers as the blueprints for game development.
 * **[The Web Design Manual](documents/website.md)** lays out the objectives, principles, and funcional page designs of the Ex Machinis website, which we are just beginning to develop.

+## About Our Team

+Ex Machinis is being developed and managed by Darwin River Software LLC with support from a number of tallented developers.

+* **Darwin River Software LLC** is a small software studio that was established to support the creation of engaging educational application.
+The organization is built on an open soruce model in which contributions from patrons, sponsors, and committed developers, are used to guide and support the creation of free educational software.
+Ex Machinis is our effort to create a multiplary space similation that encourages and inspires the development of fundamental programing skills as tool for success.

 ## Our Awesome Sponsors

 This game relies on our [generous Patreon sponsors](https://patreon.com/exmachinis) for feedback, encouragement, and support.
 We wouldn't be here without them!